isc-projects/stork/SECURITY.md

 ---

 Stork team runs various security auditing tools.
-If a high severity issue is found in one of its dependencies, and the underlying problem affects Stork, a release process is triggered that will lead to a Stork maintenance release.
+If a high or critical severity issue is found in one of its dependencies, and the underlying problem affects Stork, a release process is triggered that will lead to a Stork maintenance release.
 If we would be unable to determine if Stork is affected, we will assume it is and will continue with the release.

 For lower severity issues, the Stork team might choose to publish Operational notifications that say that we are not vulnerable in one of our dependencies, explain that the vulnerability is minor or provide workarounds on how to mitigate.